-We kick off the season with a two day training summit with nationally recognized motivational speaker, Kirk Weisler.
+We kick off the season with a three day training summit with nationally recognized motivational speaker, Kirk Weisler.
 Each year, we select a theme to add to our culture and incorporate it alongside the existing principles to guide us through the year.

 Just one extra degree makes all the difference.

 212° motivates us to approach each day with a sense of purpose and renewed energy for serving our guests.
 In a matter of weeks it’s apparent the positive effects this ideology holds.
 During weekly staff meetings we end the meeting by giving shout outs to fellow team members who “212’d it.”
 Throughout the week it’s commonplace to hear, – “did you see that?…she really 212’d that one.”

 Kirk also taught us about Chris Hatfield past Commander of the International Space Station.
 Commander Hatfield asked every single astronaut to perform a daily secret service anonymously for a fellow team member in addition to their normal responsibilities.

 “BWSS” stands for the “Bar W Secret Service” whose mission is to do something nice for another person every day though it doesn’t have to be anonymous.
 It is amazing that small acts of kindness can improve someone’s entire day?
 Every interaction is an opportunity to have a positive impact on both of your lives.
 These selfless deeds have a ripple effect nurturing the human spirit.